timpanogos/eveonline-third-party-documentation/docs/xmlapi/corporation/corp_standings.md

 # Standings
-Returns the standings of non player entities have to the corporation.
+Returns the standings that non-player entities have to the corporation.

 * __Path:__ ``/corp/Standings.xml.aspx``
 * __Access mask:__ 262144